 The rabbi walks families through the ceremony and explains the advantages of using a mohel regardless of one's affiliation and background.

-Brit Shalom is a non-cutting naming ceremony for newborn Jewish boys whose parents wish to avoid circumcision.
+Brit Shalom is a non-cutting naming ceremony for newborn Jewish boys whose parents wish to forego circumcision.
 It is similar to the naming ceremony for baby girls.

 Brit Bat/Simchat Bat (Rejoicing for Daughter